PEOPLE wishing to visit a Household Recycling Centre (HRC) in Dorset will soon be asked to book a slot online prior to visiting.

 Dorset Council is set to launch a new system through its website in the autumn, which will require visitors to book a 30-minute slot.

-The council said the new app is needed to reduce incidents of fly-tipping and slots will be able to be booked up to two weeks before a visit.
+The council said the new system is needed to reduce incidents of fly-tipping and slots will be able to be booked up to two weeks before a visit.

 “It works well in other places, and we are doing everything we can to help our residents keep Dorset as the top-performing unitary council in the country for recycling,” said councillor Jon Andrews, Dorset Council’s cabinet member for place services.